hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

 ## What is a server-to-server notification?

-**Description**: In order to inform you of events related to your payment system, such as a new transaction or a 3-D Secure transaction, the HiPay Fullservice platform can send your application a server-to-server notification.
+**Description**: In order to inform you of events related to your payment system, such as a new transaction or a 3-D Secure transaction, the HiPay Enterprise platform can send your application a server-to-server notification.

 ## Setup

-**Procedure**: To set your Notification URL, you must login into your HiPay Fullservice back office and go to “*Integration -> Notifications*”.
+**Procedure**: To set your Notification URL, you must login into your HiPay Enterprise back office and go to “*Integration -> Notifications*”.

 ![Notifications configuration](images/media/image2.png)